the-bucketless/bdc/data/README.md

 A couple notes:
 <ul>
   <li>If coordinates look a little choppy somewhere, that's almost certainly my fault.</li>
+  <li>In the neutral zone, I think the faster pans are giving the MOT some difficulty which is probably resulting in my removing more tracks than I ought to there.
+It's where there are most likely to be missing players.</li>
   <li>When playing with the files, consider the coordinates to be an area as opposed to a specific point.
 A goalie's positioning can be affected by their stance and players who fall can look like they're moving much faster than everyone else.</li>
 </ul>